 Design it.
 Build it.
 The fans will come.

-When I joined DLR Group I had the opportunity to join the Sports Design Team and our focus at the time was baseball.
+When I joined DLR Group, I had the opportunity to join the Sports design team and our focus at the time was baseball.
 I immersed myself and found I loved the minor leagues.
 Why?
-It’s a combination of tradition, player effort, leisurely pace and summer evenings with family and friends.
-But as an architect, I love the impact a ballpark can have on a community.
+It’s a combination of tradition, player effort, and summer evenings with family and friends.
+As an architect, I love the impact a ballpark can have on a community.

 How influential can a minor league stadium be when it comes to urban development?
 In Greenville, the area surrounding the ballpark had little to no development prior to the ballpark being built.
-In the past decade there have been restaurants, offices, hotels, housing and retail development built in the surrounding area – hundreds of building permits.
+In the past decade there have been restaurants, offices, hotels, housing, and retail development built in the surrounding area resulting in hundreds of building permits.

 The Drive will unveil Greenville’s new front porch on opening day 2017.